 Penalized splines (P-splines) provide a computationally efficient solution~\cite{maturana-russel_bayesian_2021, Eilers_Marx_Durbán_2015}.
 By using a deliberately large B-spline basis with a hierarchical roughness penalty prior, P-splines allow flexible smoothing while controlling overfitting.

 This work presents a novel log-P-spline algorithm tailored to LISA's computational demands.
-Defining the basis on a logarithmic frequency grid offers distinct advantages: the basis is first evaluated on a uniform grid in normalized space $[0,1]$ and then mapped logarithmically to the physical frequency range $[f_{\min}, f_{\rm max}]$.
-This mapping produces denser coverage at low frequencies, where LISA sensitivity is highest and spectral features such as $1/f$ acceleration noise, Galactic confusion noise, and instrumental artefacts are most prominent, while avoiding overparameterisation at high frequencies.
+For LISA applications, we use knots that are uniformly spaced on a logarithmic scale.
+This produces denser coverage at low frequencies, where LISA sensitivity is highest and spectral features such as $1/f$ acceleration noise, Galactic confusion noise, and instrumental artefacts are most prominent, while avoiding overparameterisation at high frequencies.
 Logarithmic spacing is consistent with the standard log--log representation of spectral densities and ensures that the roughness penalty acts approximately uniformly across frequency decades.
 This logarithmic parameterization is thus ideally suited to LISA's noise characteristics and scientific requirements.
 Modeling the log-PSD removes the positivity constraint on the spline coefficients and allows the roughness penalty to operate uniformly across frequency decades.
 Our approach uses a corrected likelihood exclusively in the frequency domain, avoiding the costly time-frequency transformations required by methods such as Kirch et al.~(2019)~\cite{kirch_beyond_2019}.
 The PSD is modeled as a geometric mean of parametric and nonparametric components, allowing for flexible correction of potentially misspecified parametric models while retaining the speed and flexibility of P-splines.